Techtonica/curriculum/git-version-control/gitignore.md

 # Project Secrets
 .my-secret-keys
 # Project-generated files
-node_modules
 package-lock.json
 # Locally-generated files
 .DS_Store
-# Other unwanted things, plus a wildcard example
-*.zip
 ```

-6. You should see the text of your ignored files darken in your IDE's tree view.
+6. You should see the text of your ignored files darken or lighten in your IDE's tree view.

 7. Go back you your command line and type:
 ```
 git status
 ```
-You should no longer see .env in your untracked files, because git is ignoring it!
+You should no longer see *.my-secret-keys* in your untracked files, because git is ignoring it!

-8. Go ahead and add and commit your .gitignore file.

 ### Independent Practice

-Class does this thing themselves with specific additional items.

-### Challenge

-Apprentices can try to do this other thing.
+- Add 2 more files to your project's .gitignore using what you've learned, then type *git status* in your command line to check that they are no longer tracked.

+- Add, commit & push your new .gitignore file to your git repo.

+- Find an example of a wildcard entry in the links under **Supplemental Materials**.

 ### Check for Understanding

-Some ideas: have apprentices summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps assess their understanding.
+- Small group discussion:

+  - What sorts of files should you add to your .gitignore?

+ - Should you commit your .gitignore file?